luyu94/SFSS-SLAM/README.md

 # Prerequisites
 ## ORB-SLAM2
-The system needs ORB-SLAM2 prerequisites, it can be found at: https://github.com/raulmur/ORB_SLAM2.
+The system needs ORB-SLAM2 prerequisites and it can be found at: https://github.com/raulmur/ORB_SLAM2.
 We tested the project in Ubuntu 18.04 using OpenCV 3.4.5 and Eigen3 3.2.10.
 ## Mask-RCNN
+Mask-RCNN is found at https://github.com/matterport/Mask_RCNN.
-Install python 3.5
+Install `python==3.6.9 tensorflow-gpu==2.1.0`

 # 3. Building library and examples